tulparlabs/PalatisSoftPWM/README.md

 - `error: expected constructor, destructor, or type conversion before '(' token` compile error  when using `SOFTPWM_DEFINE_PINn_CHANNEL()` or `SOFTPWM_DEFINE_PINn_CHANNEL_INVERT()`.
   - The Arduino pins for the microcontroller model you're using are not defined.
 Use `SOFTPWM_DEFINE_CHANNEL()` or `SOFTPWM_DEFINE_CHANNEL_INVERT()` instead.

+#### Contributing
+Pull requests or issue reports are welcome!
+Please see the [contribution rules](https://github.com/per1234/PalatisSoftPWM/blob/master/CONTRIBUTING.md) for instructions.